 Ways a Restraining Order May Be Violated

-• Refuses to move out of the home where the protected person lives;
+- Refuses to move out of the home where the protected person lives;

-• Re-visits the home where the protected person lives;
+- Re-visits the home where the protected person lives;

-• Makes contact with the protected person, by text message, phone call, social media, or in any other form;
+- Makes contact with the protected person, by text message, phone call, social media, or in any other form;

-• Stalks the protected person and confronts them in public;
+- Stalks the protected person and confronts them in public;

-• Visits the protected person’s workplace;
+- Visits the protected person’s workplace;

-• Comes within a specific distance of the protected person.
+- Comes within a specific distance of the protected person.

 Individuals who are named in a restraining order may be tempted to make contact with the protected person out of anger, frustration, or to attempt a reconciliation.
 If a restraining order is in effect, the parties should not try to resolve issues outside of court.
-Any violation of a restraining order is a criminal offense and subject to legal consequences.
+Any violation of a restraining order is a criminal offense and is subject to legal consequences.

 Typical Consequences of a Restraining Order Violation

 The legal consequences an individual may face for violating a restraining order depends on the state they live in, the details of the restraining order, and the type of contact that was made.
-If other criminal acts were committed in relation to the contact made with a protected person, legal consequences are more severe.
+If other criminal acts were committed in relation to the contact made with a protected person, legal consequences would be more severe.
 An individual who violates a restraining order is usually charged with contempt of court and may face fines or incarceration.

 Depending on the type of restraining order violation that was committed, the violator may be charged with a misdemeanor or felony.
 If the violator receives additional criminal charges, such as for vandalism or committing a violent act, they may be charged with a felony.
 The consequences related to this felony may vary depending on the individual’s criminal background and the specific case.
 The ruling may include five years of incarceration and expensive fines.